 If you have disc degeneration, a herniated disc, or other serious disc issues that cause pain and movement problems, disc replacement surgery at North Texas Orthopaedic & Spine might be the solution.
 There are a number of different disc replacement procedures, and your expert surgeon is here to help you choose the right one for optimal pain relief.
 For a consultation, call the office nearest you today or book an appointment online.
-The practice has five convenient locations in Fort Worth, Duncanville, Allen, and the Dallas communities of South Hampton and Skillman.
+The practice has five convenient locations in Fort Worth, Duncanville, Allen, and the Dallas communities of South Hampton.

 Good disc replacement candidates are typically men or women who have already attempted non-surgical treatments without lasting success.
 On the other hand, disc replacement could be right for you if you might get some temporary pain relief with non-surgical methods like injections, but you want a permanent solution.